Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Abstract

 \section{Abstract}

-This work studies the problem of learning unbiased algorithms from biased feedback for recommender systems.
-We address this problem from both theoretical and algorithmic perspectives.
-Recent works in unbiased learning have advanced the state-of-the-art with various techniques such as meta-learning, knowledge distillation, and information bottleneck.
-Despite their empirical successes, most of them lack theoretical guarantee, forming non-negligible gaps between the theories and recent algorithms.
-To this end, we first view the unbiased recommendation problem from a distribution shift perspective.
-We theoretically analyze the generalization bounds of unbiased learning and suggest their close relations with recent unbiased learning objectives.
-Based on the theoretical analysis, we further propose a principled framework, Adversarial Self-Training (AST), for unbiased recommendation.
-Empirical evaluation on real-world and semi-synthetic datasets demonstrate the effectiveness of the proposed AST.
+This work studies the problem of learning unbiased algorithms from biased feedback for recommendation.
+We address this problem from a novel distribution shift perspective.
+Recent works in unbiased recommendation have advanced the state-of-the-art with various techniques such as re-weighting, multi-task learning, and meta-learning.
+Despite their empirical successes, most of them lack theoretical guarantees, forming non-negligible gaps between theories and recent algorithms.
+In this paper, we propose a theoretical understanding of why existing unbiased learning objectives work for unbiased recommendation.
+We establish a close connection between unbiased recommendation and distribution shift, which shows that existing unbiased learning objectives implicitly align biased training and unbiased test distributions.
+Built upon this connection, we develop two generalization bounds for existing unbiased learning methods and analyze their learning behavior.
+Besides, as a result of the distribution shift, we further propose a principled framework, Adversarial Self-Training (AST), for unbiased recommendation.
+Extensive experiments on real-world and semi-synthetic datasets demonstrate the effectiveness of AST.